tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

 `dtype`
 </td>
 <td>
-Data type of prior.
-Must be provided when `prior` is omitted.
+`tf.dtypes.DType`.
+Data type of this entropy model (i.e. dtype of prior, decompressed values).
+Must be provided if `prior` is omitted.
 </td>
 </tr><tr>
 <td>